 To complete the day it is worth visiting the Torcello Island, a small island that seems immersed in the late Roman Empire.
 Find on your way the Ponte del Diavolo, the Marble Throne of the Bishop of Torcello, the Palazzo del Consiglio and the Archive and the Torcello Museum.

-Venice is a city with a vast artistic heritage.
+Venice is a city with a vast artistic heritage, rich in cultural and artistic events that take place throughout the year.
 If you want to know the attractions and things to see in Venice for art lovers, know that you will be amazed: just think of the circuit of the Civic Museums of Venice, the wonderful Gallerie dell'Accademia or the Peggy Guggenheim Collection.

 Venice is also the city that hosts the famous Biennale of Art and Architecture.
-In short, even for art lovers there is a vast choice.
-The best places of art and museums in Venice are here.
+In short, if you love art there is a vast choice, the best places of art and museums in Venice are here.
+Once again we suggest you consider the Venice Pass, a card that can make your visit to Venice easier and which includes the main attractions of Venice.